 whichever occurs first.

-3. Time allowed for fellers to comply with regulation 24
+3. Time allowed for fellers to comply with r.
+24

 A person who immediately before the commencement of these regulations was entitled to engage in timber felling in a State forest or timber reserve may continue to do so without complying with regulation 24 until the expiration of the period of 3 months after the commencement of these regulations.